In the first part of The FanFinders Guide to Marketing, we cover how brands in baby and parenting can fight rising acquisition costs when they scale.

 This is especially true around events like Black Friday and Christmas, where dealing with the Duopoly could be double the price due to competition and relevant algorithms than in Q1-Q3.

-In future entries, we’ll cover how to engage customers before they’re your customers, how to bring new families into your funnel at the right time and how to develop your own database.
+Check out our other guide entries on how to engage customers before they’re your customers, how to bring new families into your funnel at the right time and how to create content with impact.

 A longer version of this post can be seen in our column in the February issue of Nursery Today.